 For many years, it was believed that people with asthma should not or could not exercise.
 Today, healthcare providers recommend that most people, including people with asthma, get at least 30 minutes of moderate exercise most days of the week.

-If colds and infections trigger your asthma, try the following:
+If colds and respiratory infections trigger your asthma symptoms, try the following:

-Stress is a common asthma trigger, as it can make you feel short of breath and may cause your asthma symptoms to become worse.
+Stress can be an asthma trigger and may cause your asthma symptoms to become worse.
 While you can't avoid stress entirely, you can develop ways to help